Marcon3/ICT3909-FYP-Learning-To-Rank-Humans--Emotional-States/README.md

 ## Files Access

-This repository contains the code and results corresponding to my Final Year Project to make use of different Machine Learning algorithms to Learn to Rank Humans' Emotional States without any bias.
+This repository contains the code and results corresponding to my Final Year Project to make use of different Machine Learning algorithms to Learn to Rank Humans' Emotional States.
 Due to GitHub's file size limitations, some folders are hosted externally.

-You can access the complete repository, including all code and results, through this [Google Drive link](https://drive.google.com/drive/folders/1S0E4BdghJJOV_DX-pt_TmptJNzv7pvZR?usp=sharing).
+You can access the complete repository, including all code and results that are included in this GitHub repository, through this [Google Drive link](https://drive.google.com/drive/folders/1S0E4BdghJJOV_DX-pt_TmptJNzv7pvZR?usp=sharing).

-The link provides access to the following folders that are not included here:
+The link provides access to all resources and the following folders that are not included here:
 - The `Random Forest` folder within the `RECOLA Ranking Algorithms` directory.
 - The `Random Forest Results` folder within the `AGAIN Ranking Algorithms` directory.